 The alternative is to begin running the IPO and producing the necessary documentation, starting the trade sale process later and using the IPO documentation to share with a few, selected strategic buyers.
 In this system, the company can gain a better understanding of whether the IPO or M&A are going to be more successful and can halt the other without affecting the momentum of the chosen option.

+Next steps towards IPOEuronext offers help and guidance to companies seeking a listing.
+This includes IPOready, a six-month pre-IPO educational programme that provides executives with the tools and insights they need to achieve a listing successfully.
+You can tailor the approach to your business and your goals to ensure you get the assistance you require.
 Following your IPO, Euronext Corporate Services’ Post Listing Advisory helps you build an investor relations strategy by elevating your equity story to develop trust among the investor community.
 It offers a full range of services and a dedicated team to advise and assist companies in leveraging their listing life: strategic 360° listing diagnostics, equity story review, IR action plan, investor targeting, and market and listing analytics.
 Request a demo today.
+Watch the full webinarFor more information on the topics discussed and to hear a testimonial of Sequana Medical’s IPO journey, watch the full webinar. |

 Related articles